Arylos07/Modheim/README.md

 Platforms
 ============
 Modheim only works on Windows 64-bit right now.
 While it can be built for multiple platforms, the only other machine I have is an old repo of Linux Mint, making it not a good test rig.
-Contributors that now the Unity build pipeline are more than welcome to build for Mac/Linux and run tests and let me know if they work or need changes.
+Contributors that know the Unity build pipeline are more than welcome to build for Mac/Linux and run tests and let me know if they work or need changes.
 Since Modheim works at the file system level, I feel as though it won't be an easy task.

 **32-bit is not supported at all.** I'm sorry but maintaining 32-bit has always been a pain in my career and since we're dealing with file systems and packaging/extracting files that is shared on the internet, there could be vulnerabilities.